Assessment Due Date – July 1, 2019

-All Washington State Money Transmitters and Currency Exchangers Annual Assessments are due by close of business on July 2, 2018.
-In order to avoid late fees and penalties, all assessment reports and payments must be filed by close of business (5pm Pacific Standard Time) on July 2, 2018.
-This means you must have submitted your annual assessment online, uploaded any necessary documents into NMLS, attested to the accuracy of the report, and made your electronic payment through the system by that deadline.
-We suggest you begin the process a few days early to ensure a timely filing.
+All Washington State Money Transmitters and Currency Exchangers Annual Assessments are due by close of business on July 1, 2019.
+In order to avoid late fees and penalties, all assessment reports and payments must be filed by close of business (5pm Pacific Standard Time) on July 1, 2019.
+This means you must have submitted your annual assessment online, uploaded all necessary documents/information into NMLS, attested to the accuracy of the report, and make your electronic payment through the system by that deadline.
+We suggest you begin the process early to ensure a timely filing

 In an effort to streamline the filing process, DFI utilizes an online assessment filing system.
 This system allows you to file the Annual Assessment Report (AAR) as well as make an electronic payment via Credit Card (Visa, MasterCard, American Express and Discover card) for assessment fees up to $10,000.00; or via E-Check Payments.